john555/picture-puzzle/README.md

 ## Documentation.

-In order to integrate the game to your website or web app, include the js file in your HTML document.
+In order to integrate the game to your website or web app, include the `picture-puzzle.js` file in your HTML document.

 ```html
 <div id="game"></div>